techidaily/site-win11-tips/source/_posts/correcting-steam-cloud-connection-problems.md

  Make sure Steam is not experiencing any technical difficulties.
 If Steam's servers are encountering issues, it will prevent the Steam Cloud service from working properly, leading to the "Steam Cloud Error" message.

- Look at the[Downdetector official website](https://downdetector.pk/status/steam/) to see if Steam users have reported any issues.
-If relevant problems are reported, look for any official announcement on[Steam's Twitter account](https://twitter.com/steam) about the issue.
+ Look at the [Downdetector official website](https://downdetector.pk/status/steam/) to see if Steam users have reported any issues.
+If relevant problems are reported, look for any official announcement on [Steam's Twitter account](https://twitter.com/steam) about the issue.

  When there are technical problems, you can wait for them to be resolved automatically.
 However, if the problem lies only with you, move on to the next step.